influxdata/influxdb/query/docs/SPEC.md

 #### Keep

-Keep can be thought of as the inverse of drop.
+Keep is the inverse of drop.
 It will return a table containing only columns that are specified, ignoring all others.
+Only columns in the group key that are also specified in `keep` will be kept in the resulting group key.

 Keep has the following properties:
 * `columns` array of strings